Skip to main content

 Also I had to completely undo the camera cable so that I could feed it through the base hole small end first.
 The USB-A plug won't go through the hole in the base.
 This should have been mentioned way back when the camera was being installed.

-Dave Bird - Reply
+Dave Bird - Resolved on Release Reply

 This haas been updated now.